 Dr Michelle Turner is a senior lecturer with the School of Property, Construction and Project Management at RMIT.

 Dr Turner is a scholar in the field of work-family interaction, health and well-being, and resilience.
 She conducts applied research in the construction industry, higher education, and with project management practitioners.
 In 2008, Dr Turner joined academia and undertook doctoral research, developing a work-life fit model for the Australian construction workforce.
 Alongside her research activities, she is a senior lecturer in the Bachelor of Applied Science (Project Management) and Master of Project Management programs at RMIT University.
-She retains close links with industry through her applied research, as well as through engagement with the Project Management Institute.
+Michelle retains close links with industry through her applied research, as well as through engagement with the Project Management Institute, Resilient Melbourne, and the International Global Resilience Research Network.
 From 2014–2016 Dr Turner was appointed to the Board of Directors of the Project Management Institute Melbourne Chapter.

 Since joining RMIT in 2011, Dr Turner has delivered collaborative research projects in the fields of: